dvirgiln/dvirgiln.github.io/_posts/2019-03-25-windowing-using-spark-structured-streaming.md

 ---
 title: Windowing Kafka Streams using Spark Structured Streaming
-description: We will show what Spark Structured Streaming offers compared to its predecessor: Spark Streaming.
-We'll cover how to read JSON content from a Kafka Stream and how to aggregate data using spark windowing and watermarking.
+description: We will show what Spark Structured Streaming offers compared to its predecessor Spark Streaming.
+We will cover how to read JSON content from a Kafka Stream and how to aggregate data using spark windowing and watermarking.
 featured: images/spark_streaming.png
 layout: post
 ---